 Multinodular goitre (MNG) is defined as an enlarged thyroid gland (i.e. goitre) due to multiple nodules which may have normal, decreased or increased (toxic nodule) function.
 It is a slightly unhelpful term as some multinodular thyroids are not enlarged, resulting in the unwieldy term "multinodular non-enlarged thyroid".

-MNG is seen more commonly in females (M:F=1:3) in between 35-50 years of age, who present as nodular enlargement in the midline of the neck.
-Patients are usually euthyroid, but the nodules may also be hypo- or hyperfunctioning, resulting in systemic symptoms from hypothyroidism/hyperthyroidism.
+MNG is seen more commonly in females (M:F=1:3) in the 35-50 years age range, who present with nodular enlargement in the midline of the neck.
+Patients are usually euthyroid, but the nodules may also be hypo- or hyperfunctioning, resulting in systemic symptoms from hypothyroidism or hyperthyroidism.

 MNG develop from simple goitres as a result of repeated instances of stimulation and involution 4.

-Most of the nodules are hyperplastic or adenomatous nodules with varying degree of cystic/liquefactive degeneration.
-Presence of serous/coloid fluid may be noted.
+Most of the nodules are hyperplastic or adenomatous with varying degree of cystic/liquefactive degeneration.
+Presence of serous/colloid fluid may be noted.

-A nodule in MNG may harbor malignancy.
+A nodule in MNG may harbour malignancy.
 Family history of malignancy and prior neck radiation exposure are known risk factors 2.

 Sonography remains the first radiological investigation to screen the nodules and look for any suspicion of malignant change in the nodules which is not uncommon.

-Usually the benign nodules in MNGs show following features:
+Usually the benign nodules in MNGs show the following features:

 - surrounding hypoechoic halo

 - spongelike/honeycomb pattern